tomasflorian/ReversibleFunctionGraph/README.md

 they check, so they can't be peeled off without weakening them.

 - **Guard 1 — role.** A node is a value or an application, never both.
 - **Guard 2 — bipartite.** Every edge crosses value ↔ application.
-No
+This is
-  application ever points at another application; nesting stays *flat*.
+  where G10 is enforced: no application ever points at another, so nesting stays *flat*.

 ## Scenarios